THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 - Sewing and knitting.
 More people are taking up sewing and knitting as a way to beat the boredom of confinement.
 The Liberty department store in London has confirmed sales of sewing accessories are currently up 380% on last year, while purchases of their craft kits have risen 228%.
 My guess is many people are also learning how to sew their own face masks too.

-- TVs, laptops, webcams and game consoles.
-Home entertainment products such as TVs and gaming consoles are getting more interest in the last few weeks.
-The Logitech c930e HD wide webcam is one of the most popular items on Google. at the moment.
+- TVs, laptops, webcams.
+TVs, laptops and webcams are getting more interest in the last few weeks.
+The Logitech c930e HD wide webcam was one of the most popular webcams in March 2020.

 According to Shopify, the top rising home entertainment products at the moment are: